-While the Sex and the City co-stars have spent more time denying rumors of any animosity than actually playing Carrie Bradshaw and Samantha Jones in the last decade, there's no denying there's definitely some bad blood between them after plans for a third Sex and the City film fell through.
+While the Sex and the City co-stars have spent more time denying rumors of any animosity than actually playing Carrie Bradshaw and Samantha Jones in the last decade, there's no denying there's definitely some bad blood between them after plans for a third Sex and the City film fell through in 2018.

-Sure, the media does have a tendency to pit women starring on TV shows against each other (see: SATC, Gossip Girl, The Good Wife, etc.) but where there's smoke there's a fire.
-Sometimes, co-workers just don't get along (like the person in E!
+Sure, society does have a tendency to pit women starring on TV shows against each other (see: SATC, Gossip Girl, The Good Wife, etc.) but where there's smoke there's usually a fire.
+Sometimes, co-workers just don't get along, like the person in E!
 News' offices who likes to heat up fish in the kitchen for lunch every day.
-Ahem.)
+Ahem.

 But with this latest installment in SJP and Cattrall's "feud," we decided to take a stroll down memory lane to see all the times they've addressed the headlines since SATC debuted in 1998.
 Grab your rental...

 December 2004: While there were always rumors of cat fights quietly plaguing the set of Sex and the City throughout its six-season run, things came to light in 2004 as the show was ending after Cattrall told British talk show host Jonathan Ross that she had demanded more money.

 "I felt after six years it was time for all of us to participate in the financial windfall of Sex and The City," she said on Friday Night With Jonathan Ross, adding she asked to be paid $1 million per episode (up from a reported $350,000) if the show were to continue.
 "When they didn't seem keen on that I thought it was time to move on."

 Parker was paid more as she was an executive producer on the series.